aleGutierrezMarin/openscales/src/refdoc/tutorial2.rst

 Here you are
 ------------

-Right now, you’re able to start building your OpenScales maps.
+Right now, you're able to start building your OpenScales maps.
 Find sources on:  http://www.openscales.org/tutorials/